Rai Singh of Bikaner

-Raja Rai Singh (20 July 1541 – 20 January 1612) was the Raja of Bikaner between 1571 and 1612.
-He served Mughal Emperor Akbar first as the Subahdar of the province Lahore.
-He participated in the imperial Mughal campaigns in Gujarat and Malwa, and later served as the governor in Burhanpur and Lahore.
+Raja Rai Singh (20 July 1541 – 20 January 1612) was the Bikawat Rathore Rajput ruler of Bikaner between 1571 and 1612.
+He served Mughal Emperor Akbar first as the Subahdar of the province of Lahore.
+He participated in the imperial Mughal campaigns in Gujarat and Malwa, and later served as the imperial governor in Burhanpur and Lahore.He was also the father-in-law of Mughal Emperor Jahangir.